SmithEcophysLab/ecophys_sp2021/Notes/notes_02.16.2021.md

 4. (time permitting) Literature review brainstorming

 ## Homework
-- TBD.
+- Read Slot and Winter (2017).
 The full citation and link can be found in the [Readings PDF](../Readings/readings_ecophys_sp2021.pdf).
 	- Complete associated feedback
 - Continue thinking about your literature review idea!